tomjhinton/birbGlitchenagerie/README.md

 [If not being used on a sphere this kind of distortion is just odd](https://tympanus.net/codrops/2021/01/26/twisted-colorful-spheres-with-three-js/)

 [Usually I use this to turn planes into spheres](https://twitter.com/pumaparded/status/1468583699344236554)

+- Did not really get around to styling anything.
+- I think it kind of fits though?
+- My artistic style is 'Miscalculated the amount of time to leave for CSS'
+- Oh boy does the layout not work on my phone.
+- Yes I could've just used tweakpane.